UML-Cyber-Security/CCDC_Practice_Infrastructure/Injects-Incidents-Infrastructure/Service-Possible-Injects/Wazuh-Possible-Injects.md

 ## Introduction
-The hope of this document is to provide two very possible vulnerability that SOC can encounter using Wazuh.
+The hope of this document is to provide two very possible vulnerabilities that SOC can encounter using Wazuh.
 A description and mitigation will be provided for each.
-Apart from vulnerabilities, it will showcase two very possible Inject.
+Apart from vulnerabilities, it will showcase two very possible Injects that SOC can recieve.
-Predicting possible inject is good practice to keep ahead (possibly) of the competition.
+Predicting possible injects is good practice to stay ahead of the competition.

 ## Common Attack Tool Execution Inject I